 When it comes to redecorating an older mobile home, many people are too scared to give it a try.
 They don’t think it will add value or make much of a difference.
 They are also scared it won’t pay off investing in their older home.
 However, nothing could be further from the truth.

-If you still don’t want to take the risk, there are plenty of inexpensive and safe ways to redecorate your older mobile home to make it look fresh, modern, and attractive.
+If you still don’t want to take the risk, there are plenty of inexpensive and safe ways to redecorate your mobile home to make it look fresh, modern, and attractive.

 How to decorate an old mobile home inexpensively